prownd/systemd-manage/README.md

 systemd-manage is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License at [ http://www.gnu.org/licenses/ ]( http://www.gnu.org/licenses/ ) for more details.

 # Feedback and Contact
 If you encounter bug issues or have better suggestions while using it.
-Please raise issue questions or submit PR for modification and optimization.
+Please report issue questions or submit PR for modification and optimization.
-You can also send me an email to contact and communicate with me Welcome feedback and contributions, thank you!
+You can also send me an email to contact and communicate with me
+Welcome feedback and contributions, thank you!

 Contact email:  [hanjinpeng127@gmail.com](mailto:hanjinpeng127@gmail.com)